 Americans are more apt to make pies.
 They’re deeper than tarts.
 The dish is about 2 inches high (~ 5 cm).
 They’re usually sweet too.
 One savory dish Americans make in a pie dish is quiche.

 French people are more likely to make tarts which are thinner.
 Tart dishes are only about 1.5 inches high (~3.8 cm).
 Tarts can be sweet or savory.

 The 1/2 inch (1.27 cm) difference is bigger than you’d think when it comes to taste.
 Tarts are generally lighter.
 While pies are dense and juicy.
 I love them both!

 Some of My Favorite Pie and Tart Recipes

 This article was posted on Tuesday, January 14th, 2020 at 7:49 pm and is filed under American Cuisine, Countries & Cultures, France, French Cuisine, Mama Lisa, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Difference between Pies and Tarts”